angrave/UnofficialGradeEntry/README.md

 # Official and supported methods to import grades

-Here's the official documentation by the registrar - https://registrar.illinois.edu/faculty-staff/staff-grades/faculty-grade-entry/#mass-grade-entry
+Here's the excellent and detail official documentation by the registrar - https://registrar.illinois.edu/faculty-staff/staff-grades/faculty-grade-entry/#mass-grade-entry

 So please let me know why you even need this tool when there are multiple official methods to upload grades -